mazong1123/act/about.md

 I'm also an open source guy.
 Fork me at [Github](http://www.github.com/mazong1123).

 Want to know me more about project expierences and technical stuffs?
 Please check out [my resume](http://mazong1123.github.io/), which is based on [RatchetPro.JS](https://github.com/mazong1123/ratchet-pro), one of my open source projects.
-(Note: Open my resume on your mobile device to get the bese experience).
+(Note: Open my resume on your mobile device to get the best experience).

 ### Contact me